Self-care for the leader

 No space to reflect

 Neither of them has made any allowance for the tougher conditions they’re working in: they’re just working very hard to shoulder the load on themselves, with no apparent route to any new source of delegation, and no space to reflect on, or find their way through, the complexity of the situations they’re in.
-They’re both trying to do the same job they were doing, but in radically different circumstances – and it’s an impossible task.
+They’re both trying to do the same job and deliver the same quality standards as they were doing pre-COVID, but in radically different circumstances – and it’s an impossible task.

 Options for change

 There’s definitely no silver bullet resolution.
 And yet there are options for changing approach.
 I notice that leaders who pay particular attention to two principles can be both more effective and more sustainable:

 - To accept reality, or as Jim Collins (‘Good to Great’, Random House 2001) puts it: to face the brutal facts.
 You can’t begin to address a challenge if you don’t dare to look and see that a challenge is there – and in both these leaders’ cases the reality that needs facing is that one human being can sustain only what one human brain and body can sustain

 - To take care of yourself.
 If you get worn down, exhausted or burnt-out you are of no use to either yourself or those you lead, whatever the mountain you face together.
 It’s worth paying attention to the stress that manifests, and taking specific steps before it gets out of control (more regular exercise, building your mindfulness muscle, and spending more time with the people you love, for example).
 It’s critical to prioritise your wellbeing for both yourself and for those you lead: others can’t be expected to look after themselves if their leader isn’t looking after himself or herself.